Clare Ducker

 Under the Equality Act 2010 service providers have a duty to make reasonable adjustments to ensure that individuals with disabilities can access their service.
 You can read more about reasonable adjustments to help you to access services on the CAB website.

-The premises in Exeter is not accessible to wheelchairs.
+The Counselling Lounge in Honiton is accessible by wheelchair.
+The premises in Bridport is not accessible to wheelchairs unfortunately.
 The room is on the first floor accessed by stairs.
-The room in Bridport is wheelchair friendly, the toilet is on the first floor.

 Online platforms